papamarkou/GeometricMCMC.jl/README.md

 above, has `opts.mcmc.nPostBurnin` rows and `model.nPars` columns and holds the linear ZV-MCMC estimators.
-The second array, saved in `linearCoef`, has `model.nPars` rows and `model.nPars` columns. `linearCoef` contains the coefficients of the linear polynomial upon which the zero variance approach relies.
+The second array, saved in `linearCoef`, has `model.nPars` rows and `model.nPars` columns. `linearCoef` contains the coefficients of the linear polynomial upon which the zero-variance approach relies.

 In a similar fashion, `quadraticZv` returns 2 `Float64` arrays, the first of which has `opts.mcmc.nPostBurnin` rows and `model.nPars` columns and holds the quadratic ZV-MCMC estimators.
-The second array has `model.nPars*(model.nPars+3)/2` rows and `model.nPars` columns, containing the coefficients of the underlying quadratic polynomial of the zero variance method.
+The second array has `model.nPars*(model.nPars+3)/2` rows and `model.nPars` columns, containing the coefficients of the underlying quadratic polynomial of the zero-variance method.

 ## Future features